 Cox is helping families stay connected online with affordable, low-income internet.
 With the Cox Connect2Compete program, eligible families can get low-cost, home internet with WiFi for $9.95 per month.
 Visit their website to see if you’re qualified and start your application.

 The US Senate recently passed a $1 trillion infrastructure bill, with $550 billion in new federal spending.
-The bipartisan decision will fund infrastructure projects that will address issues like climate change and improving broadband access. $65 billion of the bill will go toward providing broadband internet to all Americans while boosting competition between internet service providers to help make high-speed internet more affordable.
+The bipartisan decision will fund infrastructure projects that will address issues like climate change and improve broadband access. $65 billion of the bill will go toward providing broadband internet to all Americans while boosting competition between internet service providers to help make high-speed internet more affordable.

 Lifeline is a program from the FCC that makes communications services accessible and affordable for low-income consumers.
 Eligible low-income households receive up to a $9.25 discount on either phone or internet service each month, but not both.
 The Lifeline program is available in every state, commonwealth territory, and on Tribal lands.
 Use Lifeline’s company search tool to see if there are participating internet service providers near you.